 - Animals in training and their trainers are expected to adhere to the responsibilities and requirements of trained service animals and their owners (see above). - If the trainer is a student, he or she must register the animal with the Disability Services Center, showing documentation of licensing and vaccination and providing information about the overseeing training agency, if not pre-approved. - Trainees are not permitted to reside in campus housing. - There is no comprehensive list of approved service animal training agencies.
-Therefore, DSC reserves the right to make a reasonable determination on a case-by-case basis whether a specific program provides the proper training, supervision and oversight of trainees and their trainers.
+Therefore, DSC will determine on a case-by-case basis whether a specific program provides the proper training, supervision and oversight of trainees and their trainers.